NEIWPCC Executive Committee Member

 Dr. Lori Cragin is the division director and state epidemiologist for the environmental health division at the Vermont Department of Health.
 She has served in this role since 2011.
 She previously oversaw the radon, school health, climate change and Environmental Public Health Tracking programs at the Health Department.
 Lori received her doctorate from Colorado State University and her masters from Antioch New England Graduate School.

-Since 1984, Dennis Lutz has been the public works director/town engineer for the Town of Essex, Vermont.
+Since 1984, Dennis Lutz has been the public works director/town engineer for the town of Essex, Vermont.
 Previously, he worked for seven years in Vermont state government as an environmental engineering supervisor and seven years as project manager for Donald L. Hamlin Consulting Engineers.
 Lutz spent 37 years in military service, beginning on active duty as an engineer in Vietnam and Oregon and later as a member of the Vermont National Guard and assistant adjutant general for the Army.
 He is a certified professional engineer in civil and sanitary engineering in Vermont.
 He is also an elected water commissioner to the Champlain Water District, and an appointed member of the technical advisory committee of the Chittenden County Metropolitan Planning Commission.
 Lutz has a master’s and bachelor’s in civil engineering from Cornell University.